xap5xap/breethe-test/README.md

 You can use the https://apidev.breethe.com base url instead of https://admindev.breethe.com for the api but the server will apend /api just after the domain automaticaly.
 So https://admindev.breethe.com/api/v5/catalogs/default would be https://apidev.breethe.com/v5/catalogs/default on the api domain.

-### What we will check

-I will check everything !
-We are trying to find the best ressources for the project so anything will be taking in consideration.
-Code quality, automation test, test coverage, speed of development, initiative, design, KISS, reusability, documentation, build tools, technologie stack, commit message, autonomy, etc.

-Some are nice to have (like design, since this is not why we hire you), other are mandotory (code quality).

 ### To do before the test

 Read this full document first.